-Head Girls Volleyball Coach
+Head Girls Volleyball Coach - 7th Season

 bhsblazevball@gmail.com

-Coach Wastvedt has led the Blaze the past five seasons and is excited for an exciting 2024 season.
-The Blaze enter the 2024 season ranked in the top 10 in Class AAAA Volleyball and have been picked as the Section 6AAAA favorite for the second straight season.
+Coach Wastvedt has led the Blaze the past six seasons and is looking forward to an exciting 2025 season.
+The Blaze enter the 2025 season picked in the top 2 in Section 6AAAA as a contender for the Section Championship.
 In 2022, the Blaze returned to the MSHSL State Volleyball Tournament for the first time since 2009, winning the Section 6AAAA Championship on their home floor in front of a packed crowd.
-With Coach Wastvedt at the helm, the Blaze have improved tremendously over the past 5 seasons, producing 17 All Conference Honorees and an All-State Award Recipient, and earned Burnsville's first plus .500 season in ten years and doing that in consecutive seasons.
-From this, Wastvedt was named the Section 6AAAA Coach of the year for both the 2021 and 2022 seasons.
-Coach Wastvedt enters the 2024 season with 178 High School Girls Volleyball Head Coaching Wins!
+With Coach Wastvedt at the helm, the Blaze have improved tremendously over the past 6 seasons including 20 South Suburban Conference All-Conference Honorees, a 2-time MNVBCA All-State Award Recipient, an MNVBCA Ms. Baden Finalist, a Minnesota Gatorade Volleyball Player of the Year Finalist, three straight MNVBCA Team Academic Award Honors, three straight years receiving the American Volleyball Coaches Association Team Academic Award, and not only earned Burnsville's first plus .500 season in ten years but also did that in consecutive seasons.
+From this, Wastvedt was named the Section 6AAAA Coach of the Year in 2024, 2022, and 2021.
+Coach Wastvedt enters the 2025 season with 190 High School Girls Volleyball Head Coaching Wins!

 Before coming to Minnesota, Coach Wastvedt coached two seasons as the Head Girls Volleyball Coach at Garrison-Max High Schools in Central North Dakota.
 Wastvedt turned their program around in just two short seasons.
 The Troopers took home their first Region 5 Tournament trophy in his first season (2017) placing 4th and beginning a new tradition at Garrison-Max.
 His team took home their first Varsity Regular Season Tournament Championship that year as well.
 Wastvedt was the Region 5 Coach of the Year Runner-Up as well as a North Dakota Class "B" Girls Volleyball Coach of the Year Finalist.
 The following season (2018) the Troopers placed 3rd in the Region 5 Tournament, which is the highest program finish in history, as well as earned a #3 seed into the Region 5 Tournament, another program best.
 Through his time at Garrison-Max, Wastvedt's team and individual players broke every single-season and career record previously held.